ANDREWAHN-UK/tax-calculator/TESTING.md

 10. After enacting the previous fix, certain devices higher up the CSS hierarchy (namely the tablets) would assume the values of those lower down, whihc caused some unwanted visual effects.
     * **Fix:** several fixes were tried, in order:

-        * reverse the order of the CSS hierarchy, i.e. place the tablet devices last - didn't work well
+        * reverse the order of the CSS hierarchy, i.e. place the tablet devices last - didn't work well.

         * enacted bootstrap grids and rows etc - didn't work, as too much to refactor the website into this framework.

         * separated each media query ito it's own style sheet - laborious, and too much room for error, so abandoned, in favour of final solution:

-        * put the 3 tablet queries into their own stylesheet
+        * put the 3 tablet queries into their own stylesheet.

 - - - -
 *8.4 Supported screens and browsers:*